youxizhang1/slitnet/README.md

 The commands above will operate on default configs , from which five steps of model optimization could be achieved.

-0. Generating synthetic data
+Step 1 : Generating synthetic data

-1. Training on synthetic data
+Step 2 : Training on synthetic data

-2. Evaluating on synthetic data and experimental data ( Polystyrene )
+Step 3 : Evaluating on synthetic data and experimental data ( Polystyrene )

-3. Transfer learning on biochemicals
+Step 4 : Transfer learning on biochemicals

-4. Evaluating on experimental data ( Polystyrene , compounds of Urea and L-Arginine , compounds of Stearic acid, Glycine and L-Methionine )
+Step 5 : Evaluating on experimental data ( Polystyrene , compounds of Urea and L-Arginine , compounds of Stearic acid, Glycine and L-Methionine )

 ## Data